-In this post we cover APA guidelines for margins, page size, and page orientation.
+In this post we cover APA 6 and 7 guidelines for margins, page size, and page orientation.
+That’s right: setting up the page correctly has not changed with the release of the 7th edition of the Publication Manual.
 We then cover in detail how to set up APA page formatting in Microsoft Word.
 Using a Mac?
 Check out our section on setting up margins and page layout in Word for Mac.

 The first item to consider when you set about to check your APA page formatting is margins.
 Formatting margins in APA Style is straightforward.
 The Publication Manual calls for margins to be a minimum of one inch (2.54 cm) on all sides throughout the manuscript.